Veraticus/huey/README.markdown

 ### Groups

+Returned arrays of bulbs are grouped into a convenience class called `Huey::Group`.
+It acts like an array, but any huey-specific method you pass in will be invoked on all the bulbs.

-You can also simply and sensibly create groups of bulbs.
+You can also simply and sensibly create groups of bulbs yourself if you like.

 ```ruby
 Huey::Group.new('Living Room') # Contains all bulbs that have 'Living Room' in their name